jl3953/jennLang/README.md

 - You may modify the output trace file by modifying [this line](https://github.com/jl3953/jennLang/blob/main/bin/main.ml#L327).

 Check if that execution trace is linearizable using the python SAT solver.
+If trace is linearizable, the output shows a potential total order.
+If not, the output states "UNSAT".
 ```
 python3 main.py
 ```